The thread count secrets some brands aren't telling you - do they really matter?

 Thread count refers to the number of threads or strands per square inch of fabric, counting horizontal and vertical threads.
-It indicates how tightly woven the fabric is.
+It helps to indicate how tightly woven the fabric is.

-When thinking about the best thread count for sheets, it’s important to remember an age-old saying: quality over quantity.
-The quality of the yarns or threads used is often more important than the quantity of threads, or thread count.
+When it comes to bed linen thread counts, it’s important to remember an age-old saying: quality over quantity.
+The quality of the yarns or threads used is always more important than the quantity of threads, or thread count.

-Here is some advice (in 4 short points) based on our extensive experience for over 17 years with 5-star hotels and interior designers, i.e. with the serious linen professionals.
+Here is some advice on what to look for when choosing bed linen, based on our extensive experience of weaving our own fabrics for over 20 years and working with top hoteliers and interior designers, i.e. with the serious linen professionals.

 Point 1: Let's eliminate anything below 300 thread count (the yarns are too thick to provide the smoothness we must expect from good quality linen).

-Point 2: Above 300 thread count, what matters is not the highest thread count at all, but rather the quality of the yarn itself because you can only weave really great linen with good long staple yarns.
-What most brands don't tell you is that to reduce their costs, they use lots of short (read: cheap) yarns to make up a longer thread by joining up these short and rather inadequate yarns, and this obviously leads to pilling and bobbling which you will notice after a few nights.
+Point 2: Above 300 thread count, what matters is not the highest thread count at all, but rather the quality of the yarn itself - because you can only weave really great linen with good long individual staple yarns.
+What most brands don't tell you is that to reduce their costs, they use lots of short (read: cheap & inadequate) yarns and join them up to make a longer thread - this leads to pilling and bobbling which you'll start to notice after only a few nights.

-This is how they get to "fake high thread counts", so do not be fooled by big claims about low priced-high thread count: this should be a red flag.
-You will be cheated out of your hard-earned cash.
+So don't be fooled by big claims about low priced-high thread count: this should be a red flag.
+You'll be cheated out of your hard-earned cash.

-Point 3: Pay attention to the feel of the fabric on the top side but also on the underside of the linen you are contemplating buying - the underside will reveal how well woven it is and how tight the weave is.
-Pay attention to the stitching which reveals the manufacturer's attention to detail and pride in their product which - you guessed it - will translate in better or lesser yarns too.
+Point 3: Pay attention to the feel of the fabric on the top side but also on the underside of the linen you are looking at - the underside will reveal quite a lot - for example how well woven is it and how tight is the weave?
+Pay attention to the stitching on the seams which reveals the manufacturer's attention to detail and pride in their product which - you've guessed it - will translate in better yarns too.

 In Conclusion

-You are better off with a fantastic 300 thread count than a poorly made 800 or 1000 thread count.
-The highest thread count you can get from high quality individual long staple fibres is 300.
-This will ensure long lasting, immaculately feeling bed linen.
-Also, remember that a higher thread count will lead to a weightier linen - which might not be what you are looking for either.
+You are better off with a fantastic 300 thread count made with individual fibers than a poorly made 800 or 1000 thread count with short, weak fibers.
+The highest percale thread count you can get from high quality fine individual long staple fibers is approximately 300, so think about this when a brand is claiming much higher.

 So don't fall for the marketing myths, and companies who give you a choice of sheeting in 100, 200, 300, 400, 500, 1000 etc. Ask yourselves why they're doing that.
 Simplicity is good.

-We hope that this will help your decision-making next time you have to buy new linen, but if you have any questions, please contact us at sleepconcierge@londonandavalon.com.
+We hope that this will help your decision-making next time you have to buy new linen, but if you have any questions, please don't hesitate to contact us here.

 Back to blog